skiffos/SkiffOS/README.md

 host OS can be easily remotely updated with the push_image script, using rsync.

 The "skiff/core" layer enables Docker ("apps/docker") and a default environment based on Ubuntu with a full graphical desktop environment.
-Other environments are available including "core/gentoo" and "core/dietpi."
+Others including "core/gentoo" and "core/dietpi" are available.

 Most Linux devices have a unique set of requirements for kernel, firmware, and hardware support packages.
 The SkiffOS host OS separates hardware-specific